-The purpose of this guide is to provide insurance companies, state jurisdictions, or their respective agents with information needed to conduct online verification of evidence of auto financial responsibility via Web service applications.
+The purpose of this guide is to provide insurance companies and state jurisdictions (or their agents) with the information needed to verify evidence of auto financial responsibility via web service applications.

-This guide provides both business and technical information on how requesting parties (e.g., motor vehicle departments) may submit insurance verification requests to Web services hosted by insurance carriers participating in this web service program.
-The first section focuses on the general business elements.
-Section Two addresses the technical recommendations and elements to be followed by parties intending to implement this solution.
+This guide provides both business and technical information on how requesting parties (e.g., Department of Motor Vehicles, Department of Safety or their authorized agent) may submit insurance verification requests to web services hosted by participating insurance companies.
+Section One focuses on the general business process while Section Two addresses the technical recommendations and elements to be followed by parties implementing this solution.